 Each student submits a form that includes his or her clinical interests, potential conflicts of interest, and specific clinical sites/locations of interest.
 The PTRS Clinical Education office compiles a list of available clinical placement sites based on the request for site forms received from clinical facilities.
 Students are then randomized for clinical site placement.
 Final clinical assignment is based on the following: numbered position from random generator, students’ list of preferences, input from academic faculty, and a students’ overall academic and professional performance in the didactic curriculum.
 The DCE reserves the right to adjust clinical site assignment as needed based on facility and student needs.
 Finalized placement decisions are made available in RxPreceptor.
 Students will be randomized for clinical site assignment for each internship.

 Each student submits a form that includes his or her clinical interests, potential conflicts of interest, and specific clinical sites/locations of interest.
 The PTRS Clinical Education office compiles a list of available clinical placement sites based on the request for site forms received from clinical facilities.
 Each student submits a form ranking their top 10 preferences based on the list of available clinical sites.
 Students are randomized by RxPreceptor for clinical site assignment based on the submitted rankings.
 The DCE reserves the right to adjust clinical site assignment as needed based on facility and student needs.
 Finalized placement decisions are made available in RxPreceptor.
-Students will be randomized for clinical site assignment for each internship.
+Students will be randomized for clinical site assignment for each clinical experience.

 Defined as patients with a recent or ongoing medical condition with additional >1 chronic diagnoses (requiring frequent monitoring of physiological stability) in the inpatient setting.

 - Skilled Nursing Facility (SNF)

 - Subacute Inpatient Rehabilitation

 - Hand Clinic

 - Outpatient or Inpatient Pediatrics